NCAS-CMS/cf-python/docs/source/performance.rst

     [342 380 420 462 506 552]
     [600 650 702 756 812 870]]

-The image file ``dask_task_graph.svg`` contains the following visualisation of the dask task graph that was only executed when the result ``e.array`` was requested.
-The boxes represent the data chunks and the circles represent the operations to be performed on the
+The image file ``dask_task_graph.png`` contains a visualisation of the dask task graph, showing the operations on each chunk.
+The operations were only executed when their result was requested with the ``e.array`` command.
+The boxes represent the data chunks and the circles represent the operations to be performed on the chunks.
+The boxes in the bottom row are the starting data (the four chunks of ``d`` and the scalar ``2``), and the boxes in the top row are the result of the computation which combine to produce the values in ``e.array``.
-chunks:

 .. figure:: images/dask_task_graph.svg
    :scale: 35 %

-The boxes in the bottom row are the starting data (the four chunks of ``d`` and the scalar ``2``), and the boxes in the top row are the result of the computation.
-The four chunks of the result are aggregated to create ``e.array``.
+   *The dask task graph from dask_task_graph.png*

 ----